 The basic reason why we judge people is because we don’t truly understand them.
 And because we don’t understand them, we are quick to call them names.

 For example, if a person is acting in a hateful way, we call him or her “evil.”
 The truth is, however, that there is no person alive who is absolutely good or evil, and by calling them so, we build a wall between us and them that doesn’t allow us to get to truly know who they are.
 A person who is behaving in a hateful way in reality is nothing but a person with a harsh past — a person who has been through difficulties and undergone traumatic experiences, and who tries to deal with life this way.

 By putting yourself in people’s shoes and understanding their story — that is, their background and the conditions they currently live in — you’ll start to develop a non-judgmental attitude towards them that will help you to see them under a new light — you will see them clearly, as they are, without prejudices that distort their true self.

 2. Accept them with their flaws

-Many times we are judgemental of others because they are not what we expect them to be like or because they don’t fit into the idealized image that we’ve created of them.
-The reality is that every person on Earth is a unique individual and we need to accept people as they are, without imposing our ideas of how they should be.
+Many times we are judgmental of others because they are not what we expect them to be like or because they don’t fit into the idealized image that we’ve created of them.
+The reality is that every person on Earth is a unique individual, and we need to accept people as they are, without imposing our ideas of how they should be.

 We need to embrace others with the totality of our being, and only once we do so, can true compassion arise from within us.
 Of course, that doesn’t mean that we shouldn’t criticize the ideas and behavior of people, give them our advice, or help them in any way we can to improve their quality of life.
 But we need to realize that everyone is facing problems and challenges on their life’s journey, and that to judge them for not living perfectly well is nothing but immature and unkind.